 Calcium is an almost universal intracellular messenger that controls a vast number of cellular processes spanning from fertilization to cell death.
 Cells create large calcium concentration gradients (~10'000 to 1) between the extracellular fluid, cytoplasm, and internal calcium stores by means of calcium-pumps located in the plasma membrane and in the membranes of internal calcium stores.
 These gradients provide ideal conditions for the use of calcium as a cellular currency that supports the propagation of intracellular calcium waves.
 The concerted actions of calcium transporters located in the plasma membrane and in the membranes surrounding internal stores, including the endoplasmic and sarcoplasmic reticulum, the mitochondria, and the nucleus, can generate calcium oscillations.
 As with a radio transmitter, cells exploit the two key features of oscillatory signals - frequency and amplitude - to utilize calcium as a second messenger to generate a large variety of intracellular signals.
 This is an efficient way to use the same second messenger to activate many different cell processes.

-The lab is located in the Retzius laboratories at Karolinska Institutet's campus.
+The lab is located in the new research building Biomedicum at the Karolinska Institutet's north campus in Solna.
 To study cell signaling events in living cells, tissue, and animals we are applying various imaging techniques, such as ratiometric ion concentration measurements, confocal microscopy, and 2-photon laser scanning microscopy.
 All imaging setups are available in our laboratory.
 The unit is well-equipped in a highly vibrant research community with substantial resources and excellent core facilities.